lidarapiti/Learning-ML/Certificates/README.md

 # Certificates

-This folder contains all of my coursera certifications from various courses, showcasing my skills and achievements.
+This folder contains all of my coursera certifications from the two programs i took, showcasing my skills in Data Science and Machine Learning.